-Static analysis is a method to extract certain information about the program without actually running it.
-Extracted information is later used for white-box testing.
-In this blog post, we will first have a look at different types of information that we can extract using static analysis.
-Later, we will have a compendious overview of different techniques for static program analysis.
+Static analysis is a method to extract specific information about the program without actually running it.
+The extracted information can later be used for white-box testing.
+In this blog post, we will first have a look at different types of information that we can obtain using static analysis.
+Later, we will have a comprehensive overview of different techniques for static program analysis.

 Moreover, static analysis is used by compilers to detect anomalies and perform certain program optimizations.
 For instance: Live variable analysis is used for detecting data-flow anomalies like accessing a variable outside its scope; Reaching definition analysis is used for detecting uninitialized memory reads.
 It is also used by compilers to bring loop invariant out of the loop, which reduces the computation time of the loop.
 Constant propagation analysis is used by the compiler for performing peephole optimization.
 Static analysis is also used by automatic documentation generators to make a UML model of the program by analyzing source code.